Winter programs begin November 7th - Come train with us!

 How safe are my kids at the club?

-Above all else, child safety is our utmost concern and #1 priority.
+Above all else, child safety is our #1 priority.
 As such, we take extreme care to ensure all of our members can participate in our programs in a safe and friendly environment.
 Coaches, staff and volunteers work hard to ensure the safety of all participants on the water.
-As well as being competent paddlers, all coaches at the club are certified through our National Coaching Certification Program (NCCP), confident swimmers and Boat Operator Accredited training.
-Safety boats are always within sight and ready to respond and carry additional life saving jackets.
-To provide a safe and secure environment for our weekly summer camp programs the ratio of staff to kids is 1:10.
-For all other kids programs, the ratio of coaches to kids is 1:12.
-We have established safety policies and ensure our coaches and staff members are fully trained on boat safety, water safety, etc. and continue to revise policies and procedures to ensure the safety of our members.
+As well as being competent paddlers, all coaches at the club are certified through our National Coaching Certification Program (NCCP), are confident swimmers, have been trained in Standard CPR and First Aid as well as posses their Pleasure Craft Operators license.
+Safety boats are always within sight and ready to respond and carry additional Personal Flotation Devices.
+We have established safety policies and continue to revise policies and procedures to ensure the safety of our members.

 Senior staff and coaches proactively review program operations, policies and procedures, and potential safety concerns on a regular basis and take corrective action if/when needed.
-In addition, each member must sign a Code of Conduct Agreement (now online option - see Parent Forms section of our website) as part of the program registration process.
+In addition, each member must sign a Code of Conduct Agreement (see Parent Forms section of our website) as part of the program registration process.
 This ensures members are aware of the rules and guidelines related to safety, member conduct, treatment of others, etc. If any member is found to break these rules and guidelines, corrective action will be immediately taken and parents will be notified.
-New in 2018, all Coaches on the water operating motor boats are required to wear a PFD.

 How important is sun safety at the club?

 Sun safety is very important to us.
-We encourage our youth members throughout the day to apply and re-apply sunscreen as they are outside for the majority of the day.
+We encourage all of our members to apply and re-apply sunscreen throughout the day as they are outside for the majority of the day.
 If our members do not have sunscreen, we will provide it.
-We encourage parents to remind their children of the importance of wearing sunscreen and re-applying through the day.
+We strongly encourage parents to remind their children of the importance of wearing sunscreen and re-applying through the day.
 We suggest either a sport and/or spray on waterproof sunscreen with a high SPF to ensure adequate coverage.
+We also advise participants to use other sun protection such as hats, sunglasses, sun shirts, etc. as well as being conscious of how much time they are spending in the sun.

 What does my child need to bring?

-For youth programs, we recommend your child bring the following: (see summer checklist on our wesbite)
+For youth programs, we recommend your child bring the following: (see summer checklist on our website)

 Is club merchandise available?